 The Equiton Agent or sub-agent will negotiate a commission (if any) which the Subscriber shall pay directly and the Equiton Agent or sub-agent will receive an ongoing trailer of 1% per annum starting in year one for as long as the Subscriber remains a holder of such Class A Trust Units.
-If the Subscriber redeems its Class A Trust Units within the first 6 months from the date of subscription, an Early Redemption Fee of 4.0% will be applied to the calculation of the Redemption Amount.
+If the Subscriber redeems its Class A Trust Units within the first 6 months from the date of subscription, an Early Redemption Fee of 4.0% will be set-off against Redemption Amount payable.